 Osteoporosis: Screening for Bone LossThe strength of bones is measured by their density (thickness).
 High bone density means bones are less likely to fracture.
 If you are at risk for bone loss, your healthcare provider may refer you for bone density testing.

 Bone density testing is safe, quick, easy, and painless.
-Testing can detect osteoporosis before a fracture happens.
-It can also predict the risk of future fractures.
-And testing can measure the response to treatment.
-There are two types of tests that you may have:
+It can detect osteoporosis before a fracture happens.
+It can also measure the response to treatment.
+There are several types of tests that you may have, including:

-Central tests are used for diagnosis.
-They measure density in the hip or spine.
-The main central test is the dual energy x-ray absorptiometry (DXA).
+- Central tests are used for screening and diagnosis.
+They measure density in the hip and spine.
+The main central test is the dual energy X-ray absorptiometry (DXA).
 The DXA is the standard bone density test.

 Any bone can fracture, but with osteoporosis some bones fracture more easily.
 These include bones in the spine, wrist, shoulder, and hip.
 That's why bone density testing may be done at one or more of these sites.

 The results of your test may seem confusing at first.
 Don't be afraid to ask your provider to explain.
-Your bone mineral density (BMD) describes the thickness of the bone that was scanned.
-Your healthcare provider will compare your BMD with the BMD of young, healthy bone.
+Your healthcare provider will compare your bone mineral density (BMD) with the BMD of young, healthy bone.
 The result is called a T-score.
 Bones remodel at different rates.
 So, a healthy T-score in the wrist doesn't mean the spine is also healthy.
 That's why more than one site may be scanned.